afelipfo/afelipfo/README.md

 ## 📌  About Me

-Proactive AI/ML Engineer with experience in designing, optimizing, and deploying scalable machine learning solutions.
-Proficient with hands-on experience in NLP, Computer Vision, predictive modeling, and Generative AI.
-Skilled in building robust ETL pipelines, leveraging MLOps for production-ready systems, and delivering innovative, data-driven insights.
-Passionate about solving complex problems and collaborating with cross-functional teams to drive impactful AI solutions.
-Professional proficiency in English.
+AI & Data Engineer with a Bachelor’s in Physics and a Master’s in Artificial Intelligence (in progress), bringing 5+ years of experience across public sector, academia, and AI-driven products.
+Demonstrated achievements in data engineering, Generative AI, and NLP research, leveraging ML, ETL pipelines, and cloud platforms (AWS, GCP, Azure) to drive efficiency and compliance.
+Led AI education initiatives, mentoring 100+ developers and fostering ML communities.
+Bilingual in Spanish and English, with expertise in Python, SQL, Apache Spark, and Power BI to deliver scalable AI solutions.

 This repository showcases my projects and contributions in NLP, Computer Vision, Predictive Modeling, and more—exploring real-world applications of AI and data science.